What Potential Hazards are Associated with 3D Printing? How to Prevent?

 Potential hazards may include:

-• Breathing and skin contact with volatile organic chemicals (VOCs) and particulates (printing) and other chemicals (post-printing)
+• Breathing and skin contact with flammable organic chemicals (VOCs) and particulates (printing) and other chemicals (post-printing)

 • Hot surfaces and moving parts

 Both of these situations may cause some hazards to our bodies.
-For this reason, we need to pay attention to the following parts when carrying out 3D printing operation.
+For this reason, we need to pay attention to the following parts when carrying out 3D printing operations.

 Printing material (e.g., use polylactic acid [PLA] filament rather than acrylonitrile butadiene styrene [ABS] when possible)

 Filaments with additives (e.g., metals, nanomaterials, carbon fibers)